Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Pollock Investment Advisors Background

-Pollock Investment Advisors was created in 2006 and is owned by James K. Pollock and Robert N. Pollock, Jr. James Pollock is a chartered financial analyst (CFA).
+Pollock Investment Advisors was created in 2006 and is owned by James K. Pollock and Robert N. Pollock, Jr. James Pollock is a chartered financial analyst (CFA), and one of the firm's other advisors is a certified financial planner (CFP) and a chartered retirement planning counselor (CRPC).

 Pollock Investment Advisors Investment Philosophy